chiphat102/FHIR7/README.md

 # FHIR7
 Checking my FHIR website using RESTful API

-In order to run the fhir website using REStful API in your own computer, you must download some features that create environment for launching our own website.
+In order to run the fhir website using REStful API in your own computer, you must download some features that create environment for launching our own website. \n
 **First step**: Download Node.js https://nodejs.org/en/download
 **Second step**: Go to Extensions in VS code, download Live Server and REST client